 Summer Pre-Law Program (SPPARK)

-- from colleges or universities with historical significance to or significant populations of African American, Asian American, Latino and/or American Indian students
+- Who are from colleges or universities with historical significance to or significant populations of African American, Asian American, Latino and/or American Indian students;

 Courses and Professional Development